contigen/non.geist/README.md

 The `@font-face` `src` property finds a local version of the typefaces first, so no extra files are imported for users who have the typefaces installed.

-To explore the typeface stylistic sets, use CSS's `font-feature-settings` property.
+To explore the typefaces stylistic sets, use CSS's `font-feature-settings` property.

 ## License